htdebeer/pandocomatic/documentation/pandocomatic_configuration.md

 ::paru::insert ../example/manual/example_configuration_file.yaml
 ```

-By default, pandocomatic looks for the
+By default, pandocomatic looks for the configuration file in the *pandocomatic
-configuration file in the *pandocomatic data directory*; by convention this
-file is named `pandocomatic.yaml`.
+data directory*; by convention this file is named `pandocomatic.yaml`.

 You can tell pandocomatic to use a different configuration file via the
 command-line option `--config`.
-For example, if you want to use a configuration file
+For example, if you want to use a
-`my-config.yaml`, invoke pandocomatic as follows:
+configuration file `my-config.yaml`, invoke pandocomatic as follows:

 ```{.bash}
 pandocomatic --config my-config.yaml some-file-to-convert.md
 ```

-A *pandocomatic configuration file* contains two sections:
+A *pandocomatic configuration file* contains two properties:

 1. global `settings`
 2. external `templates`

-These two sections are discussed after presenting an example of a
+These two properties are discussed after presenting an example of a
 configuration file.
 For more in-depth information about
 pandocomatic templates, please see the [Chapter on pandocomatic
 templates](#pandocomatic-templates).